AccountTechnologies/ring/docs/runnables/kustomize.md

 ## Caching

 Ring caches generated manifests to speed up subsequent executions.
+The default cache location is `/tmp/kustomize-cache` and can be [configured](../configuration.md#configuration-keys)

 ## Syntax